rabbitmq/rabbitmq-website/site/upgrade.md

 # Upgrading RabbitMQ

+Things to consider before upgrading:

+* RabbitMQ version compatibility (version upgrading from, version upgrading to)
+* RabbitMQ Erlang version requirement
+* RabbitMQ plugins compatiblity
+* cluster configuration (1 node vs multiple nodes)

-## <a id="rabbitmq-version-compatibility"/> RabbitMQ version compatibility
+## <a id="rabbitmq-version-compatibility"/>RabbitMQ version compatibility

-The upgrade path will depend on your current RabbitMQ version, the RabbitMQ version that you want to upgrade to.

-Some version changes require intermediate upgrades.
+Some version changes require intermediate upgrade.
-For example, to upgrade from version `3.4.x` or earlier to version `3.7.0`, you must upgrade to `3.6.14`, and then to `3.7.0`.
+To upgrade to the latest version from some old versions, you should first upgrade to an intermediate version.

-Upgrade paths:
+Current version upgrade compatibility:

 | From     | To     |
 |----------|--------|